 Year 12 applicants will be asked to verify their GCSE results in the August prior to their entry in September.
-A conditional Scholarship offer may be reviewed if the applicant has not achieved the required GCSE grades.

 A potential scholar is likely to score grades 8 and 9 in their GCSE subjects, and be an academic leader at their current school, with excellent report grades.